Hospitals (Parking Charges and Business Rates) Bill

 Overview

 This bill aims to abolish car parking charges at NHS hospitals in England and exempt NHS hospitals from paying business rates.
-It mandates the Secretary of State to ensure the abolition of charges and provides for a report on progress within 15 months of the bill's passage.
+It mandates the Secretary of State to ensure the abolition of charges and outlines a timeline for implementation, with exceptions for existing contracts.
+The bill also includes reporting requirements and definitions of key terms.

 Description